How to budget weekly meal plans?

 Dinner- 2 servings of roasted chicken with sweet potato, roasted veggies, and rice

-Breakfast- 1 serving of whole wheat toasts with pan-fried courgette and sundried tomatoes
+Breakfast- 1 serving of whole wheat toast with pan-fried courgette and sundried tomatoes

 Lunch- 2 servings of roasted chicken with sweet potato, roasted veggies, and rice